darrylnu/PiqChallenge/README.md

 # PiqChallenge
-Social Media Application that enables users to complete social challenges and share with friends
+Social media application that enables users to complete social challenges and share with friends